-- 7.5.1 Donated medicines or generic equivalent must be approved for in-country use and/or on the national list of essential medicines or national treatment guidelines unless approval is received from relevant authorities. - 7.5.2 The Donor should also determine if the active ingredients in the consumer products being donated are culturally acceptable in the Distributing Partner's country. - 7.5.3 Prior to the donation of any consumer products, the Donor should work with the Distributing Partner to ensure that the items are of the appropriate product type, quantity, size, material etc. to address the health needs of the target population.

-- 7.5.4 No expired product should ever be shipped.
-Country specific expiry guidelines should be followed at all times, unless written approval or exemption has been obtained. - 7.5.5 Thought should be given to the declared value of the product (i.e. the market value in the donor country rather than the world market price).
-If the declared value is too high, it may result in high import taxes and overhead costs for storage and distribution.
-In some cases the total handling costs (duties, storage, transport) are higher than the actual value of the products, or the products might be procured locally for less costs.
+- 7.5.1 Donated medicines or generic equivalent must be approved for in-country use and/or on the national list of essential medicines or national treatment guidelines unless approval is received from relevant authorities. - 7.5.2 The Donor should also determine if the active ingredients in the consumer products being donated are culturally acceptable in the Distributing Partner's country. - 7.5.3 Prior to the donation of any consumer products, the Donor should work with the Distributing Partner to ensure that the items are of the appropriate product type, quantity, size, material, etc. to address the health needs of the target population. - 7.5.4 No expired consumer products should ever be shipped.
+Product with less than 12 months to expiration can be donated with Field approval provided the Distributing Partner is aware of the consumer product expiry prior to the donation, and there is an agreement between the Donor and Distributing Partner that the consumer product can be utilized.
+Country specific expiry guidelines should be followed at all times, unless approval per the above has been obtained. - 7.5.5 Thought should be given to the declared value of the product (i.e. the market value in the donor country rather than the world market price).
+If the declared value is too high, it may - result in high import taxes and overhead costs for storage and distribution.
+In some cases, the total handling costs (duties, storage, transport) are higher than the actual value of the products, or the products might be procured locally for less cost.
+Refer Section 13 Valuation.